Friday, May 1, 2020

 Many London poets contributed to the celebration of James's post-plague arrival with songs and recitations.
 We have no record of any contribution by Shakespeare, but among those first in line to flatter the new king was Ben Jonson, mentioned in my last post.
 Records of the triumphant procession refer to encomia presented to the king at Fenchurch Street, poetic speeches written by Ben Jonson, who, like Shakespeare, would be a favored artist at James's court.
 We can wonder if, while writing these, the career-minded Jonson was struck by any guilt over the fact that he had left town the year before, for the home of a wealthy patron, leaving his own family to try their luck in London.
 His young son died of plague in 1603, with his father absent.
 The lad posthumously received a poem for his pains (Jonson's short, sad "On My First Son").

 Shakespeare too had by then lost a young son, the eleven-year-old Hamnet, though Hamnet lived not in London but in the Midlands town of Stratford, and we don't know how he died.
 Loss of children to disease was common.
 Shakespeare himself might easily have been taken by plague as a child, and we never have heard of him.
 Two of his siblings died of it, in the late middle of the sixteenth century.
 Will was apparently plague proof.
 As a child, and in London in 1592, 1593, 1603, and 1605, he proved immune.
 Or anyway, he didn't get it.
-He lived to write twenty-seven plays and one hundred and fifty-four sonnets, none of which seem much concerned with plague at all.
+He lived to write thirty-seven plays and one hundred and fifty-four sonnets, none of which seem much concerned with plague at all.
 There are stray references to "takings" (away of life) and to a "plague-sore" in King Lear, to houses in which plague victims were locked in Romeo and Juliet, to a "planetary plague" in Timon of Athens.
 Nearly all these references are metaphorical.
 They show an author less interested in the plague itself than in the emotional experiences for which it can be made to stand.
 "Plague-sore" is just another insult Lear hurls at his daughter (along with "carbuncle").
 As far as diseases go, Shakespeare was much more interested in the sexually transmitted ones.
 The lewder characters in his history plays and in some of the darker comedies (like Measure for Measure and Troilus and Cressida) are always complaining about the pox.

 Shakespeare lived to be 52.
 We don't know how he died, but to us it seems he died young.
 And, in fact, he did.
 Despite what many people think, there were, in Shakespeare's time, men and women who lived into their eighties and nineties.
 (His own daughter, Judith, lived to be 77.)
 But such long-livers were not the norm.
 In the sixteenth and seventeenth centuries, too many diseases lay in wait for you, and folks lacked anything like vaccinations, let alone antibiotics.
 If you managed to get born alive, and made it out of infancy and childhood, you might still be laid low, by plague, or by a sweating sickness or a consumption, by the bloody flux, by spotted fever or "surfeit" (pox).
 If you were female, you could die in childbirth.
 One seventeenth-century month's register attributes 954 deaths to "teeth."